 Data Onboarding

-Onboard new data sources to Splunk with GDI agent — generates deployment-ready config packages with Magic 8 compliance
+Onboard new data sources to Splunk with GDI agent — generates deployment-ready config packages with Magic 8 compliance, data quality scoring, and downloadable archives

 Data Onboarding